allcommerce/bc-Dinosaur-doc/docs/usage.md

 <iframe width="760" height="515" src="https://www.youtube.com/embed/Ry8ANybgdSI?si=ZIJXrTKBdDY4IXn4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 To edit the background of the top header, click on Theme **Styles** > **Header**.
-In the **Background Image Link** section, you will find 3 options to change the background.
+Dinosaur theme provides users with three options to change the background by modifying the **Background Image Link** field as shown below:

-- `blank`: Top header will adopt the default color specified in the Background color section.
+- `blank`: leave the field empty, the background will be specified follow **Background color** field.

 ![blank-bg-img](img/blank-bg-img.jpg)

-- `default`: Top header will use the default image installed on the system to set the background.
+- `default`: Top header will use the default image of the theme to set as background header.

 ![default-bg-img](img/default-bg-img.jpg)